Jacques Henri Lartigue

 Jacques Lartigue was born in 1894 in Courbevoie, just outside Paris.
 His family was wealthy and Jacques had a pampered childhood – easygoing tutors for his education, frequent trips to the sea or country for holidays, and endless games with his elder brother Maurice, nicknamed Zissou, and his many friends and relatives.

-Jacques recognised very early on how wonderful life in general, and his in particular, were, and seems to have set out to record all the most delightful parts of it as thoroughly as he possibly could.
+Jacques recognised very early on how wonderful life in general, and his in particular, was, and seems to have set out to record all the most delightful parts of it as thoroughly as he possibly could.
 He did this through his written journals, his paintings and his photographs.

 A Christmas card in typical JHL style to his close friend Sacha Guitry, 1949